Bloodbat/SanguineMonsters/README.md

 An 8 to 1 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.

+## Sanguine Kitsune

+An attenuverter, offsetter and inverter with four channels.

 ## Sanguine Oraculus

 A polyphonic to monophonic switch.